firebadnofire/TF2-bots/README.md

 This repository contains a list of links to GitHub repositories, YouTube videos, and Discord servers related to specific software used for cheating in TF2.

+# The list

 Bots file: [here](https://codeberg.org/firebadnofire/TF2-bots/src/branch/main/BOTS.md)

+Want to add to it?
+Submit an issue at [the Codeberg repo](https://codeberg.org/firebadnofire/TF2-bots/issues)

 ## Reporting Instructions